Skip to content

 • Killieween (Kilmarnock, East Ayrshire) – In Kilmarnock, locals celebrate Halloween six days early on the last Friday of October—a tradition called Killieween.
 Homes and fire stations decorate, and children guising happens ahead of the schedule.

-• Paisley Halloween Festival (2026 date tbc) – celebrate Halloween with this parade through Paisley and other spooky events.
+• Paisley Halloween Festival (30-31 October 2026) – celebrate Halloween with this parade through Paisley and other spooky events.
 Find out more: Paisley Halloween Festival

 More information on Halloween in Scotland.